Are you getting tired of listening to your neighbor’s Zoom calls or Zumba classes from above?

 You will need the following soundproofing materials:

-Then measure your ceiling cavity spaces and use an insulation saw (or strong pair of scissors) to cut your insulation to a size which fits into the gap using the insulation saw.
+Next, measure your ceiling cavity spaces and use an insulation saw (or strong pair of scissors) to cut your insulation to a size that fits into the gaps.

-Rockwool is a compression fit product which doesn’t require glueing or nailing in at all you can simply compress it into place between the ceiling joists.
+Rockwool is a compression fit product that doesn’t require gluing or nailing in at all; you can simply compress it into place between the ceiling joists.

-Rockwool can be easily bent around wires and should be positioned with about one inch of air space between it and the floorboards above as this will help further reduce any sounds.
-If possible add a couple of layers of Rockwool throughout the entire ceiling cavity.
+Rockwool can be easily bent around wires and should be positioned with about 1 inch of air space between it and the floorboards above.
+This will help further reduce any sounds.
+If possible, add a couple of layers of Rockwool throughout the entire ceiling cavity.

-Having done this you can then simply put your ceiling panels back and call it a day, or there are more steps you could take to further improve the sound deadening ability of your ceiling...
+Having done this, you can then put your ceiling panels back and call it a day.
+Or there are more steps you can take to further improve the sound deadening ability of your ceiling.

 You will need:

-These are metallic strips which you will fix your plasterboard too.
-They are designed to decouple your ceiling panels from the ceiling joists.
+Resilient channels are metallic strips that you fix to your plasterboard.
+They’re designed to decouple your ceiling panels from the ceiling joists.

-Screw these across your ceiling joists at regular intervals and then your plasterboard can be attached to the resilient channel.
+Screw these across your ceiling joists at regular intervals, and then your plasterboard can be attached to the resilient channel.
 This should be effective for both impact and airborne noise.